ephrem-011/event-scheduler/README.md

 * Used DRF TokenAuth instead of OAuth or JWT for speed and simplicity
 * Reloaded entire page after create/edit/delete instead of patching local state

-Trade-offs

-* Used minimal libraries for the sake of demonstrating competence & problem solving skill

 ---